navikt/bidrag-maven/README.md

 Versjon | Endringstype      | Beskrivelse
 --------|-------------------|------------
-v2.1.2  | Endret            | `verify-dependencies`: new action core and run `verify.sh` from sub directory v2.1.1  | Endret            | `cucumber-backend`: new action core and fix of echo statement v2.1.0  | Endret            | `cucumber-backend`: run from workspace true/false
+v3.0.1  | Endret            | `cucumber-backend`: streamlined for cucumber-testing of simple repository and use of navikt/bidrag-integration/cucumber-clone v3.0.0  | Endret            | `cucumber-backend`: run cucumber without cloning and with nais configuration v2.1.2  | Endret            | `verify-dependencies`: new action core and run `verify.sh` from sub directory v2.1.1  | Endret            | `cucumber-backend`: new action core and fix of echo statement v2.1.0  | Endret            | `cucumber-backend`: run from workspace true/false